gek169/Simple_ISA/README.md

 		you will instead get...
 		myvar += 3; sc %3%;

-		You should be careful how you allow macro evaluations to occur. asm_muleq- identical to asm_pleq but for multiplication.
+		You can use | to get the expected macro evaluation order. asm_muleq- identical to asm_pleq but for multiplication.
 	\- Escape character.
 Prevent macro expansion for following macro.
 Needed to pass macro names to asm_pleq and asm_muleq, otherwise they would be expanded.